Hardik-Metaliya/JavaScript-Projects/README.md

 ## Completed Project List

-- [Project 1: Project Name](link-to-project-1) - Brief description of the project.
+- [Project 1: Android Style Model](link-to-project-1) - To open the model click on `open model` button and to close the model click on the overlay model text is also scrollable and responsive .

 ## Other Resources

 - [otherResources.txt](link-to-resources-file) - List of resources used for the projects.